 David of Michelangelo Is Now Sitting Inside This Cocoon of Bricks

 Every art student has studied David of Michelangelo as one of the basics.
 The biblically-inspired sculpture is one of the most famous ever, considered to be a Renaissance masterpiece.
-Created from marble between 1501 and 1504, stone Dave stands 5.17 meters tall.
+Created from marble between 1501 and 1504, stone David stands 5.17 meters tall.
 He's really stood the test of time.
 But is there a special reason why?
 Indeed, there is.
 Meet "Brichelangelo", the statue when it was inside a 17-foot high home of bricks.

 During WWII, art authorities became concerned about bombs.
 And they were right to be!
 Just in case anything happened, they decided to preserve the priceless wonder the best they could.
 Here is a picture of what things looked like during wartime.
 We bet you've never seen the statue from this angle!

 Here Is the Classic Price Is Right Wheel From the Back

 Bob Barker made The Price Is Right must-see daytime TV for gameshow lovers and housewives alike.
 He shouted "come on down" to lucky audience members, and they would begin guessing the prices of everyday household goods.
 Their excitement was contagious!
 Things have changed a bit on the show over the years, but longtime fans will never forget the original wheel.
 We wonder: What does it look like, from behind?
 The Alternate Angles community has the answer.

 The reality: It doesn't look quite as magical from the back.
 What is spray-painted in red?
 Who thought it was made of plywood?
 So many questions, so few answers.
 Boo!

 This Shot From the Set of Alien 3 Is a Little Disappointing